HubRise/website/content/apps/ikentoo-lightspeed/en/map-ref-codes.md

 4. A field appears where you can include the ref code for your charge.
 5. For **Price structure**, make sure you select **Single price** from the dropdown menu.
 6. Fill in the other sections in the page as needed, then click **Save**.
-7. Repeat the process for all the charges you support for each delivery platform.
+7. Repeat the process for all the charges you support on every platform.

 ### Creating Payment Methods in iKentoo

-To create a payment method for a delivery platform, follow these steps.
+To create a payment method, follow these steps.

 1. From your iKentoo back office, select **Configuration**, then select **Settings** > **Payment methods**.
 1. Click **Add a payment method**.
 1. In the **Add new payment method** page, specify the code for your payment method in the **Code** field.
 1. Fill in the other sections in the page as needed, then click **Save**.
-1. Repeat the process for all the payment methods you support for each delivery platform.
+1. Repeat the process for all the payment methods you support on every platform.